develephant/PropsAware/README.md

 ## `onAll(cb)`

-__Callback:__
+__Callback receives:__

 |Name|Purpose|
 |----|-------|
 |`val`|The property value|
 |`prop`|The name of the property|

-Your program can opt-in to listening to __all__ property changes.
-When using this method, you would need to filter the messages you want.
+Any part of the program can listen for __all__ `PA` property changes.
+When using this method, you need to filter the messages with control statements.

 ```js
 PA.onAll((val, prop) => {